 China has diversified its oil portfolio by investing heavily in Africa.
 Africa only possesses around 9 percent of global proven petroleum reserves (compared to 62 percent in the Middle East), but there is considerable potential for gaining access to untapped resources.
 China has pursued a strategy of offering economic development loans to African states, such as Angola, in exchange for favorable access to oil reserves.
 Additionally, in 2015 China sent troops to support UN peacekeeping operations in South Sudan, where China has considerable oil investments.
-While South Sudan’s oil represents a miniscule amount of China’s total imports, in 2016, 66 percent of Sudan and 100 percent of South Sudan’s oil exports were sent to China.
+While South Sudan’s oil represents a miniscule amount of China’s total imports, 96 percent of its oil exports were sent to China in 2017.

 Another means through which China is seeking to mitigate its dependence on foreign oil is by building a strategic petroleum reserve (SPR), which is designed to insulate China from external market shocks.
 In November 2014, China’s Bureau of Statistics announced for the first time the size of China’s SPR, claiming to have 91 million barrels, or around nine days of reserves.
+China’s most recent update on SPR levels came in December 2017, when it reported a volume of 276.6 million barrels.
 China aims to accumulate 600 million barrels of oil, which would meet the OECD standard of 90 days of import reserves.